Virtual CTO Subscription Terms of Service: Client Acceptance

 1. Term and Renewal

 2.1.
 Term.
-This Agreement starts on the Effective Date and continues month-to-month (each a “Subscription Period”) unless terminated earlier as stated in Section 11 of this Agreement.
+This Agreement starts on the Effective Date and continues month-to-month or as otherwise agreed-on during Client checkout (each a “Subscription Period”) unless terminated earlier as stated in Section 11 of this Agreement.

 2.2.
 Automatic Renewal.
-This Agreement will automatically renew for successive one-month Subscription Periods unless either Party gives the other written notice that they do not want to renew at least fourteen (14) days before the end of the current Subscription Period.
+This Agreement will automatically renew for successive Subscription Periods unless either Party gives the other written notice that they do not want to renew at least two (2) days before the end of the current Subscription Period.

-Client Acknowledgment of Renewal Term: The Client acknowledges and agrees to the month-to-month automatic renewal and the fourteen (14) day notice requirement for non-renewal.
+Client Acknowledgment of Renewal Term: The Client acknowledges and agrees to the automatic renewal and the two (2) day notice requirement for non-renewal.

 1. Compensation and Payment Terms

 3.1.
 Subscription Fee.
-For the Services, the Client will pay the Consultant a monthly subscription fee of Four Hundred Ninety-Nine U.S. Dollars ($499.00) (the “Subscription Fee”).
+For the Services, the Client will pay the Consultant a recurring subscription fee equal to the listed fee during checkout (the “Subscription Fee”).

 3.3.
 Late Payments.
 If the Client fails to make any payment on time, the Consultant may, in addition to any other rights: Charge interest on the overdue amount at the lesser of 1.5% per month or the highest rate allowed by law, from the due date until paid; and/or Suspend Services until all outstanding amounts, including interest, are fully paid.